-If you still haven’t found a system you like, we’ve got some recommendations.
-All of these systems come pre-configured but are completely ready for you to customize.
+If you still haven’t found a laptop system you like, we’ve got some recommendations.
+All of these systems come pre-configured but if you’re only looking to building your own laptop, these systems are completely ready for you to customize.
 Remember, you have two options.
 Most consumers will want to choose all the components themselves and have assembly completed by the manufacturer.
 Alternately, you can do the assembly by ordering them without RAM, storage, or networking interfaces and installing these components separately.
 Not every manufacturer allows this, but it can be an option.

 Affordable Custom Laptops